Reading time: 6 min.

 Caffeine shampoo

-A common alternative is caffeine shampoo.
-Caffeine can be a popular ingredient in hair loss shampoos due to its ability to naturally impede the effects of the dihydrotestosterone hormone (DHT), which is responsible for hair loss in men.
-Caffeine also protects the roots of your hair and prevents breakage [7].
+One of the best shampoos for hair growth is caffeine shampoo.
+Caffeine is a popular ingredient in hair loss shampoos due to its ability to naturally impede the effects of the dihydrotestosterone hormone (DHT), which is responsible for hair loss in men [7].

 Alpecin caffeine shampoo